Shatir Ghaznavi: Bombay – Pre-Partition

 After the departure of the station director, S.S.
 Niazi, who was transferred to All India Radio Bombay Station, Shatir moved to Lahore around 1934.
 He became editor of a film magazine Tasveer.
-Soon after he met A.R.
-Kardar, a film director who later became one of the top movie makers of Bollywood.
+Soon after he met the film producer and director A.R.
+Kardar, who later became one of the top movie makers of Bollywood.
 Shatir joined his team and moved with him first to Calcutta and then to Bombay.
-In 1935 he wrote the story and dialogues of a celebrated movie of the time Baghi Sipahi.
+In 1935, he wrote the story and dialogues of a celebrated movie of the time Baghi Sipahi.
 This movie was released in 1936.
 It was a costume film.
 The movie was a hit and proved a turning point for Shatir's movie career.
 Kardar signed him up for his next two movies Milap and Mandir.
 Shatir wrote the stories and dialogues for both movies which were released in 1937.
 Shatir wrote the lyrics of Kardar's next movie, Pooja.
 Some of its songs became instant hits like Ravi Kay Oos Par Sajanva, Gori Gori O Gawalan Kee Chori, Chal Prem Kay Pankh Lagaain and Jub Toot Gaya Darpan Mun Ka.
 The music director was Anil Biswas, a great musician of his time.
-In 1941 Shatir wrote the lyrics of another movie, Swami, directed by Kardar.
+In 1941, Shatir wrote the lyrics of another movie, Swami, directed by Kardar.
 Music for the movie was composed by the well-known composer, Rafiq Ghaznavi.
 Shatir remained on Kardar's team from 1934 to 1942.
-Due to some misunderstanding Shatir left Kardar's team.
+Due to some misunderstanding, Shatir left Kardar's team.
 However, in parting, Kardar said to Shatir that the doors of his studios would always remain open for him.

 Shatir joined J.K.
 Nanda as a writer and wrote the screenplay and dialogues of his film Ishara.
 It was directed by J.K.
-Nanda with Pirthvi Raj Kapoor (the patriarch of the Kapoors like Raj Kapoor, Sashi and Rishi Kapoor, and Kareena and Karishma Kapoor) and Suraiya in the lead cast.
-Music was composed by famous music director Khursheed Anwar.
+Nanda with Prithviraj Kapoor (the patriarch of the Kapoors like Raj Kapoor, Sashi and Rishi Kapoor, and Kareena and Karishma Kapoor) and Suraiya in the lead cast.
+Music was composed by famous music director Khwaja Khurshid Anwar.
 The movie was released in 1943.
 It was one of the heaviest grossing movies of the time.

 During this period, World War II was raging in Europe as well as East Asia.
 The Japanese forces bombed Calcutta in December 1943.
 Bombay was fearful of imminent bombing by the Japanese.
-The movie industry came to a standstill and because of the prevailing circumstances, Shatir left Bombay with his family and returned to Lahore.
+The movie industry came to a standstill and because of the prevailing circumstances, Shatir returned with his family to Lahore.